 • Recognize and assess your internal strengths and external skills

 • Practice communicating the value of a women’s and gender studies degree

 • Develop an action plan that you can implement

-Since 2014, Dr. Berger has been co-investigator on a project that seeks to measure and assess the health, emotional, and physiological effects of yoga and meditation twelve-week interventions with adolescents in K-12 settings.
-This integrates her long standing interest in contemplative practices and applied research.
+Since 2014, Dr. Berger has been a co-investigator on a project that seeks to measure and assess the health, emotional, and physiological effects of yoga and meditation in twelve-week interventions with adolescents in K-12 settings.
+This integrates her long-standing interest in contemplative practices and applied research.
 This inter-institutional project is funded through Duke University’s Bass Connections.
 She and her collaborator, Professor Keval Khalsa (Duke University), have received over $70,000 in research support.